Beliavsky/Fortran-code-on-GitHub/README.md

 [TimerClass](https://github.com/DannyVanpoucke/TimerClass): object-oriented Fortran 2003 timer class, by Danny Vanpoucke

 [UniShellect](https://github.com/Lateralus138/UniShellect): parses a JSON config file and loads a highly customizable menu of shells, interpreters, files, commands and possible arguments into any command line interface, by Lateralus138.
 This is inspired by the "hyper-shellect" plug-in for the "Hyper" terminal.

-[VectorClass](https://github.com/thchang/VectorClass): Fortran 2003 dynamic memory array that functions similarly (but not identically) to the C++ Vector class, by Tyler Chang

 [ZstdFortranLib](https://github.com/zbeekman/ZstdFortranLib): implements missing functionality such as error handling, strings manipulation, system/environment interface & testing utilities, by zbeekman